-INVESTMENT STRATEGY: The investment seeks current income and, secondarily, capital growth.
-SSGA Funds Management, Inc. (the "Adviser" or "SSGA FM") manages the Target Retirement Fund using a proprietary asset allocation strategy.
+INVESTMENT STRATEGY: The investment seeks capital growth and income over the long term.
+SSGA Funds Management, Inc. (the "Adviser" or "SSGA FM") manages the Target Retirement 2040 Fund using a proprietary asset allocation strategy.
 The fund is a "fund of funds" that invests in a combination of mutual funds and ETFs sponsored by the Adviser or its affiliates ("underlying funds").
-Its assets are allocated among underlying funds according to a target asset allocation strategy that emphasizes fixed income, but also includes a smaller allocation to equity and certain other asset classes.
+It is intended for investors expecting to retire around the year 2040 and likely to stop making new investments in the fund at that time.